Hometown Engagement Project Speakers

 College of Letters & Science | German

-Research-Based Hometown: Areas of WI with Amish/Mennonite/German Presence
+Research-Based Hometown: Areas of WI with Amish/Mennonite/German Presence.
+Willing to speak anywhere in the state.

 Mark Louden is a linguist who received his training in Germanic linguistics at Cornell University.
 A fluent speaker of Pennsylvania Dutch, he has published extensively on this language and other German-American varieties, as well as Yiddish.
 In addition to his position as a Professor of German, he co-directs the Max Kade Institute for German-American Studies and is affiliated with the Center for Jewish Studies and the Mayrent Institute for Yiddish Culture.